 In the Bible God asks His people for the first tenth or 10% of the harvest.
 The act of giving one tenth is called “tithing.”
 However, tithing is not the “required” or “right” amount for everyone.
 While tithing is something to strive for (some even exceed this giving proportion), the amount an individual or family pledges is dependent on personal circumstances and on what God leads them to give.

 The concept of tithing provides a good model for giving: instead of giving a set dollar amount, members can pledge a proportion (percentage) of their weekly, monthly or yearly income.
-For some proportional giving means 1% or 2% or 8%; others try to take a “step up” to the next percentage each year.
+For some, proportional giving means 1% or 2% or 8%; others try to take a “step up” to the next percentage each year.
 Regardless of method, it is more important to pledge an amount, any amount, than to not pledge.

 “Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.” – 2 Corinthians 9:7